Which is the best movie streaming box for under £100? Fire TV vs Apple TV vs Chromecast and more

 The Roku 3 is Roku's top-end streaming box, but there are others in the range for a variety of prices, each with slightly fewer features or technical specifications.

-Like the Apple TV, it offers 1080p output through HDMI, but has access to a much larger library of applications, some very useful, many very niche.
+Like the Apple TV and Fire TV, it offers 1080p output through HDMI, but has access to a much larger library of applications, some very useful, many very niche.

 The Roku 3 comes with a wireless remote control that is not IR dependant so can be used anywhere and at any angle.
 It also has motion sensors like a Wii console remote and can double as a basic gamepad.

 READ: Roku 3 review